TanStack/react-charts/docs/src/pages/docs/api.md

 **`<Chart />` Props**

-- `getLabel` - A `memoized` function that returns the series label
-- `getSeriesId` - A `memoized` function that returns the series ID
-- `getDatums` - A `memoized` function that returns the series' datums array
-- `getPrimary` - A `memoized` function that returns the datum's primary value
-- `getSecondary` - A `memoized` function that returns the datum's secondary value
-- `getR` - A `memoized` function that returns the datum's radius value (where applicable)
 - `series({} or function)` - A `memoized` object (or function that returns an object) of series options that correspond to all or each of the series in the dataset.
   `type` - **string** - The series type (Line, Bar, Bubble, Area, etc) `showPoints` - **bool** - If true, will show points for datums where applicable